 Configure scenes, gateways and BMS integration

 Build the scene logic in ETS — lighting recall, HVAC setpoints, blind positions.
-Configure KNX-DALI gateways, KNX-Modbus gateways and KNX-BACnet gateways as the project specifies.
-Push the resulting visualisation to the touch panels and BMS supervisory layer.
-Test scene recall, fault-injection, and edge cases (out-of-hours, fire alarm interface).
+Configure KNX-DALI, KNX-Modbus and KNX-BACnet gateways as the specification requires.
+Push the visualisation to the touch panels and the BMS supervisory layer.
+Test scene recall, fault injection and edge cases such as out-of-hours operation and the fire alarm interface.

 6